 These are core courses in the School of Drama.
 In Studio 1, the student is encouraged to examine the craft of acting through improvisation, text analysis and basic acting.
 Studio 2 begins work which is continued in Studio 3.
 Each term's study is used to reveal problems of acting in various styles, i.e., Modern American, Realism, Restoration Comedy, etc. The student is presented with a comprehensive view of his/her craft and its traditions.
 Each term culminates in rehearsal and performance.
 The teaching associated with the core courses is designed to develop creativity and imagination while providing a sound technique with which the actor learns to control his or her performance.
-The balance between "instinct" and "craft" is an important
+The balance between "instinct" and "craft" is an important part of this course.

-DRA 161, 162, 163: Voice and Speech I (2 credits per term)

-DRA 261, 262, 263: Voice and Speech II (2 credits per term)
+DRA 161, 162, 163: Voice and Speech I (2 credits per term) DRA 261, 262, 263: Voice and Speech II (2 credits per term)

-DRA 361, 362, 363: Voice and Speech III (2 credits per term)
+DRA 361, 362, 363: Voice and Speech II (2 credits per term) DRA 361, 362, 363: Voice and Speech III (2 credits per term)